 There is no one type of anxiety disorder; rather there are several types including:

-The causes of anxiety disorders aren’t always clear, but some can run in the family or even occur with other mental illnesses, such as depression or substance abuse.
+The causes of anxiety disorders aren’t always clear, but some can run in the family or even occur with other mental illnesses, such as depression.
 Sometimes trauma from a car accident, sexual assault, war experiences, or terrorism can make it worse.
 Anyone can experience anxiety, and it is a normal response to stress.
 Anxiety disorders tend to be more common in women than men.

 If you suffer from an anxiety disorder, you can experience a wide range of symptoms.
 Everyone is different, and may not necessarily have every symptom on this list.
 Some symptoms of these disorders can include: